INSIDE: Buckingham Palace Changing of the Guard Ceremony is the Best History Lesson for World Schooling families in London. Updated 2019.

 - Mounted sentries change every hour, in very cold weather they change every half hour, during the day until 16:00 when a Dismounting Parade, takes place in the forecourt of Horse Guards.

-- Changing of the Guard is free of charge and no tickets are required.
+Do I need Buckingham Palace changing of the guard tickets?
+No, it’s free of charge and tickets are not required.

-- To get a good spot we recommend arriving at Buckingham Palace no later than 10:30.
+- To get a good spot we recommend arriving at Buckingham Palace no later than 10.00, but earlier if possible.

 - If the Palace gates are already crowded, head to Wellington Barracks on the Birdcage Walk to see the guards inspected before the change ceremony.

-- In wet weather the Changing of the Guard ceremony can be cancelled, sometimes at the last minute.
+- In wet weather the Changing of the Guard ceremony may be cancelled at the last minute.
 When this happen we recommend heading for Horse Guards Parade to see the Household Cavalry mount.